What is a Witch?

 Witchcraft is not a religion, whereas Wicca is a religion.
 Witchcraft can be practiced secularly, meaning you do not work with deities.
 You can be atheist, agnostic, Pagan, Buddhist, Catholic, etc. Each Witch is free to choose their faith if desired according to the rules and restrictions of each religious path.
 Some witches will avoid any religious label because of these restrictions.

-So many labels and sub-categories of Witch exist, and although they can be fun and helpful for description, the titles can be overwhelming and limiting.
-My advice is not to get caught up with the labels, especially when you are only a couple of years into learning!
+So many labels and sub-categories of the witch exist, and although they can be fun and helpful for description, the titles can be overwhelming and limiting.
+I advise you not to get caught up with the labels, especially when you are only a couple of years into learning!
 As you grow in your path, you will find avenues of the Craft that call to you.
-And you will find words to describe your practice that feel comfortable.
+You will find words to describe your practice that make you feel comfortable.

 As for witchcraft and non-pagan religions, just because you claim a particular religion as a witch does not mean the religion will claim you.
 Christian witches exist.
 It's natural for someone to want to hold onto some traditions of their roots while adjusting their spiritual practice to what feels the most authentic to them.